Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: 1D polytropic solar wind model

 \subsection{Isothermal layer}

 In the lower corona, heating mechanisms such as magnetic reconnection and high thermal conduction may prevent the plasma temperature from decaying much.
 Hence, one way to overcome the difficulty that solar wind solution does not exist with large polytropic index is to assume there is an isothermal zone \cite{dakeyostatistical} with radius $r_{iso}>r_s$ such that $T(r\leq r_{iso}) \equiv T_0$.
-In the recent study by \onlinecite{dakeyostatistical}, this ``iso-poly'' solar wind model is solved numerically with quite thick isothermal layers such that the critical point always falls inside the isothermal layer.
+In the recent study by Ref. [\onlinecite{dakeyostatistical}], this ``iso-poly'' solar wind model is solved numerically with quite thick isothermal layers such that the critical point always falls inside the isothermal layer.
 In this section, we discuss the model in more details and analyze the case when the critical point is outside the isothermal layer.
-Especially, we point out that, due to the discontinuity in $\gamma$ at the interface between the isothermal and polytropic layers, the iso-poly model cannot produce a solar wind solution with intermediate values of $r_{iso}$.
+Especially, we point out that, due to the discontinuity in $\gamma$ at the interface between the isothermal and polytropic layers, the values taken by $r_{iso}$ present a radial interval (around the critical point), for which iso-poly solar wind solutions do not exist.

 For the polytropic layer, if the critical point is still inside the layer ($r_{c}>r_{iso}$), the procedure described in the prior section to solve equation (\ref{eq:three_equation_set}) remains exactly the same.
 We only need to set the inner boundary at $r_0 = r_{iso}$ and re-define $C_g$ using equation (\ref{eq:cosmic_speed}).
 In FIG. \ref{fig:phase_diagram_isothermal_base}, we show the phase diagram of the solutions to equation (\ref{eq:three_equation_set}) on the $r_0/r_s - \gamma$ plane, with a base temperature $T_0=3$MK.
 The plot is similar to FIG. \ref{fig:Nroots_sc_general} but here the number of solutions is determined by numerically searching roots of equation (\ref{eq:sc_no_force}) in the range $r\in[1,20000]r_0$ instead of using the method described in Appendix \ref{sec:append_Nroot}.
-Thus it also serves as a verification of the method in Appendix.
+Thus it also serves as a verification of the method described in Appendix.
 In this plot, the yellow curve marks $C_0/C_g=1$ and the cyan curve marks $(C_0/C_g)^2 = 2(\gamma - 1)$.
 The horizontal dashed line marks the critical radius for the isothermal wind $r_{c,iso}$.
 Note that the yellow curve intersects with the horizontal line at $\gamma = 1$ (equation (\ref{eq:rc_isothermal})).